Code-Institute-Submissions/milestone-project-162/README.md

 How naughty is your memory?

-A fun website to play a pinup themed memory game on 3 levels.
+A fun website to play a pinup themed memory game.
 The website features a starting page with a black and white background gif and a play button.
-Then the user is led to a easy level memory game with 12 cards.
-When succesfull, the medium level (16 cards) appears.
-At succesfull completion the difficoult level appears with 28 cards.
+Then the user is led to a  memory game with :: cards.
+The time of the game is adjustable at the start of the game, so the player can make a real challenge for themselves.

-The desired level is adjustable in the menu bar.
-There is also a possibility to see your score.
+There is also a possibility to see your score, beside the time- it is the won vs lost score of your session.
 This site is more attractive then the average online memory game and therefore has potential to entertain the visitors.

 The goal of the site is to entertain, the goal of the visitor is to be entertained.